paulacduffy/irisdatasetproject/README.md

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Dataset%20Histograms.png)

-Boxplots for each feature grouped by Class
+Boxplots for each feature grouped by Class:
 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Dataset%20Boxplot%20grouped%20by%20class.png)
 From the boxplots we can see the following:
 1. The Iris Virginica has the longest sepal & longest petal